JChavita/productCatalogOffline/README.md

 ## 📌 Description

-This is a React Native app that allows users to see their current location and weather conditions.The sessions are storage and also has a timer for the current and last session.
+This is a React Native app that fetches product data from an API, caches it locally using SQLite and show the product with no internet connection, and displays it in a user-friendly interface.
-It also features a profile section where users can edit their information and change their profile picture, uploading photos or just taking one.
-The first screen users see is a registration form with its field validations.

 ## 🚀 Installation
 To set up the project, install the required dependencies:

 ### Network Information
 ```sh